 10 Side Effects Of Asparagus

-Read on to know about the various side effects of eating asparagus and the right way to use it to avoid the negative effects.
+Read on to know the answer to the following frequently asked question: Is asparagus good for you?
+We have discussed the side effects of eating asparagus and the right way to use it to avoid its negative effects below.

 Asparagus stems are powerful natural diuretic veggies.
 This diuretic nature triggers frequent urination, leading to dehydration.
 The lesser the fluid levels are in your body, the more the dehydration levels will be.
 This, in turn, will leave you dry mouthed.

 2. Bowel Mobility May Suffer A Setback

 This springtime bright green veggie stalks are potential treasure troves of fiber.
 100 grams of this veggies contain 2.1% of fiber, meeting up to 8% of the recommended daily value of the nutrient.
 Excessive intake of fiber is not advisable.
 The fiber eliminates the moisture, thus hardening the stools.
 Thus, in turn, affects the bowel movement in the small intestine negatively.
 The result – you might experience an obstruction in the intestine, accompanied by constipation, cramps, and pain.

 3. Foul Smelling Urine

 This is one of the most commonly reported side effects of eating asparagus.
 This vegetable contains aspargusic acid, a compound that breaks down into sulfur compounds, which make your urine smell foul (5).
 However, keep in mind that the smell can vary depending on the genes, i.e., some genetic variants may not experience smelly urine.